 How to control blood sugar (glucose) levels and insulin intake

-to reduce their blood glucose.
+In order to prevent these complications and the effect, the common practice of Russian Buteyko medical doctors include the following suggestions for any person with diabetes taking medication to reduce their blood glucose.
 These suggestions are provided below as your bonus content.

 Most diabetics, when they cooperate with their doctors, can safely decrease their insulin intake about 2 times after they start their program of breathing retraining described here.
 It is also a common practice for modern diabetics to monitor their blood glucose levels and adjust medication accordingly.
 Note that in the 1970s and 80s, when Buteyko was developing and teaching their technique to hundreds of diabetics, this was not common.
 At those times, blood glucose tests were conducted only about once a month.
 Therefore, one needs to take this factor into account when reading clinical reports of Buteyko and his doctors in relation to insulin dosage and diabetes.

 - This page in Spanish: Peligro: Hipoglucemia en los diabéticos a causa de ejercicios de respiración.

 You can leave your grammatically correct feedback and/or comments below.
 Thanks.